 Over the next few weeks, we’re looking in more detail at the value of using a financial planner.
 If you missed Part 1 of this series, you can catch up here.
 In Part 2, we look at the many and varied roles that a good financial planner can play.

 What are people paying for when they seek out a financial planner?
 Where are the value-adding benefits in this relationship?
-What are the key roles of a financial planner?
+And what are the key roles of a financial planner?
 The real answers to those questions may surprise you.

 But is that really the benefit they bring to consumers?
 It may pay to think about this in another framework.
 For example, when you seek out an automotive service person, what are you paying for?
 Brake and transmission diagnosis and repair?
 Auto-electrical maintenance?
 Collision repair?
 Cooling systems replacement?